colins44/gsm-sms/README.md

 delete_read_sms()

+all positive commands when speaking to the GSM modem return an "OK" message

-Software is free to do as you wish with, a very simple script enjoy
+Software is free to do as you wish with commercial or otherwise (thin it's a MIT licence), a very simple script enjoy